Skip to main content

 Immediate source of acquisition: The Expo 67 and Man and His World Collection was created with several different donations from various donors.

-Arrangement: The contents of the files containing the Expo 67 newspapers (C069/D,54) and photocopies of newspaper articles (C069/A,151) preserved in the McCord Museum's collection of thematic files were transferred to the Expo 67 and Man and His World Collection (C146) in 2014.
+Arrangement: The contents of the files containing the Expo 67 newspapers (C069/D,54) and photocopies of newspaper articles (C069/A,151) preserved in the McCord Stewart Museum's collection of thematic files were transferred to the Expo 67 and Man and His World Collection (C146) in 2014.
 Menus preserved in the Menus and Gastronomy Collection (C285) were also transferred in 2016.

 Associated material: Documents about Expo 67 have also been gathered by the Ville de Montréal Archives, Bibliothèque et Archives nationales du Québec (BAnQ), and Library and Archives Canada (LAC).